skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the Queen know.
 They have no idea if it worked or not.

 They reach the city in late morning.
-Tal Podere is a medium city, less than half the size of crossway.
+Tal Podere is a medium city, less than half the size of Crossway.
 The buildings are low and made of wood.
 There is very little stonework here in town.
 Most of the buildings are built along a single street, which is wide and filled with ruts.
 (To modern eyes, this town would look vaguely old-west –